JeffDeCola/catch-microservice/README.md

 Sometimes a kid will leave or a new kid will enter the group.

-If there is one kid left, he will toss the ball to himeslf until another kid wants to play catch.
+If there is one kid left, he will toss the ball to himeslf until another joins.

-If a kid leaves who has the ball, the last kid who threw the ball will pick it up.
+If a kid leaves who has the ball, the last kid who threw the ball last will pick it up.

 ## DOCKERHUB IMAGE